-Florida’s Primary Election is held on August 28, 2018.
-Eligible voters can vote-by-mail (absentee), vote during early voting, or vote at the polls on Election Day.
+Florida’s General Election is on Tuesday, November 6, 2018.
+Registered voters can vote-by-mail (absentee), vote during early voting, or vote at the polls on Election Day.

-How do voters get notified if a party candidate officially withdraws or is ordered removed from the ballot?
+How do voters get notified if a candidate withdraws or is ordered removed from the ballot?

-If a candidate withdraws or is ordered removed from the ballot after the ballots have already been printed, the name remains on the ballot.
+If a candidate withdraws, passes away or is ordered removed from the ballot after the ballots have already been printed, the name remains on the ballot.
 However, the Supervisor of Elections will post

 withdrawal notices in the voters' booths at the polling location and include a notice with all vote-by-mail ballots subsequently prepared after the notice of withdrawal or court order.